camyngo/CS329_byu/README.md

-# CS329_byu
+# CS329
-All the code for CS329 winter 2021...
+All the code for CS329 BYU winter 2021...
 This is a quite tough class